react-native-google-signin/google-signin/.github/ISSUE_TEMPLATE/Custom.md

 ## Steps to Reproduce

-- You must provide a way to reproduce the problem.
+- You must provide a **minimal** reproduction of your issue - [how to create a minimal reproduction?](https://stackoverflow.com/help/mcve).
 We're a small team of maintainers and do not have time to try reproduce bugs ourselves.

-- Link to a GitHub repository with code that reproduces the bug.
+- Link to a with code that reproduces the bug.

 - Explain how to run the example app and any steps that we need to take to reproduce the issue from the example app.